mindee/mindee-api-python/ISSUE_TEMPLATE.md

 ### Versions

 <!-- You can get this information with `pip freeze | grep mindee`.
-Also, please include the browser, OS and what version you're running. -->
+Also, please include the OS and which Python version you're running. -->

 ### Additional Information